 The CFPB consumer complaint system for private student loans works exactly the same as it does for federal student loans.
 Coincidentally, you will notice that many of the companies that received the brunt of federal student loan complaints are featured heavily in the private student loan section, like Navient, AES/PHEAA, and Nelnet.
-There are some newcomers that do not deal with federal student loans, like SoFi, Discover, and Wells Fargo.

 Most Common Private Student Loan Issues Ranked by Volume